Jing–Hu rivalry: Top goalscorers

 Bold indicates players currently playing for either club, players in italics are still active outside either club.

-Zhang Xizhe is the all-time top scorer in Jing–Hu rivalry history with 6 goals.
+Zhang Xizhe (left) and Zhang Yuning (right) are the all-time topscorers in Jing–Hu rivalry history, with seven and six goals respectively.

 Joel Griffiths is one of two players to have scored for both clubs in the Jing–Hu rivalry, the other being Mao Jianqing.